NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Meal Arrangements
 -----------------

-We will be basing your meal reimbursement on the
+NESCent-sponsored meeting participants are eligible for meal reimbursement.
+NESCent bases these amounts on the
 \[<http://www.gsa.gov/Portal/gsa/ep/contentView.do?programId=9704&channelId>=-15943&ooid=16365&contentId=17943&pageTypeId=8203&contentType=GSA\_BASIC&programPage=%252Fep%252Fprogram%252FgsaBasic.jsp&P=MTT
 GSA Federal per diem rates\].
-We are able to reimburse participants up to a total of for the meals at the meeting.
-This includes meals on your arrival and departure days.
-A major advantage of this system is that you are not required to keep or furnish NESCent with any meal receipts.
-This system also offers significant flexibility in your choices of cuisine and meal times.
-After the meeting, NESCent will process reimbursements which will be mailed within approximately 45 days.
-Duke University policy dictates that these reimbursements must be sent to your home address.
-Please complete the attached home address form and return it to NESCent prior to your arrival.
+Individual reimbursement amounts will vary depending on the length of the meeting.
+Please review the information specific to your meeting for the exact amount of eligible reimbursement.Please consult the information sent to you regarding travel and reimbursement for your specific meeting.

 Non-U.S. Citizens
 -----------------